Home and Family Devotional Resources

 That's it.
 A simple task, but a profound way to centre you and your kids each and ever day.
 Pastor Thompson also has a whole week of video meditations

 on this prayer, if you want to learn more.

 Challenge 2: Read God's Word Together Daily

 It is never too early to start reading God's Word with your child.
 Not only do the youngest of children have the most incredible ability to naturally memorize what you read to them, but you are starting them on the best of habits to last a life-time.
+Reading together does not need to be a long and laborious task.
+If you spend 5-10 minutes reading God's Word with your child each and every night, you will be amazed at how much they soak up.
 Here are some of our recommendations for books that are both theologically-sound and parent and kid-approved.

 The Book of Psalms

 have been a comfort for people across the ages.
 The poetry captures the intensity of our deep and ever-changing emotions while placing them in the context of a bigger story: the Christian story that tells of a good God, a God who is in control of all things, and a God that is working out all things for our eternal good.
 This is a message not only for us

 , but for our children

 by Marie-Helene Delval brings the psalms to life and makes them accessible for even the youngest of children.
 There is a lot that is uncertain in our world.
 And while we do our best to bring stability and routine to our children’s lives, they can’t help but notice and be affected by it.
 One of the ways we can support our children’s resiliency is by helping them identify, name (for young children) and talk about their struggles/feelings, model how to place these feelings in the context of a God who is bigger than all of it, and support them in visualizing places of peace, calm, and security.
 This is exactly what God helps us do in the Psalm